danielballan/personal-blog/content/posts/2019-07-01-sharing-jupyter-notebooks.md

 With the new
 [Voilà](https://blog.jupyter.org/and-voil%C3%A0-f6a2c08a4a93), nontechnical users
 can be directed to a standardalone web application / dashboard built from a notebook.
+[PyViz Panel](http://panel.pyviz.org/) is doing interesting work in in an overlapping space, capturing software dependencies, tests, and more, and presenting recipients with a static or interactive view.

 Enabling this requires the sender to write down what their requirements are, which may be as simple as a ``requirements.txt`` file or as custom as a ``Dockerfile``.
 The Binder team calls this a [Reproducible Execution Environment Specification](https://repo2docker.readthedocs.io/en/latest/specification.html)
 (REES).
 Composing a REES is a modest but significant step up in effort or expertise required from the sender in exchange for a stronger guarantee that the recipient will be able to run the notebook without a lot of trial and error.